Gone Girl (film): Gender

 In a 2013 interview with Time Out magazine writer Novid Parsi, who described the ending of the novel as "polarizing", Flynn explained that she wanted the novel to counter the notion that "women are naturally good" and to show that women are "just as violently minded as men are".
 In a November 2014 interview, Flynn admitted that the critical gender-related response did affect her: "I had about 24 hours where I hovered under my covers and was like: 'I killed feminism.
 Why did I do that?
 Rats.
 I did not mean to do that.'
 And then I very quickly kind of felt comfortable with what I had written."

 In an October 3, 2014, blog post for Ms. Magazine, Natalie Wilson argues that by not addressing Amy's social privilege which affords her the "necessary funds, skills, know-how and spare time" to stage a disappearance—Gone Girl is the "crystallization of a thousand misogynist myths and fears about female behavior."
 Alyssa Rosenberg wrote in The Washington Post on October 3, 2014, that, although she was initially "unconvinced" by the book, her fascination with the novel and film was partly due to her conclusion that "Amy Elliot Dunne is the only fictional character I can think of who might be accurately described as simultaneously misogynist and misandrist."

 In an October 6, 2014, article titled "Gone Girl's Biggest Villain Is Marriage Itself", Jezebel's Jessica Coen wrote: "Movie Amy pales in comparison to the vivid character we meet in the book.
 Strip away Book Amy's complexities and you're left with little more than 'crazy fucking bitch.'
 That makes her no less captivating, but it does make the film feel a lot more misogynistic than the novel."
-Coen concedes that this did not negate her enjoyment of the film, "as we ladies are well accustomed to these injustices."
-Times Eliana Dockterman wrote on the same date that Gone Girl is both "a sexist portrayal of a crazy woman" and a "feminist manifesto", and that this duality makes the film interesting.
+Coen concedes that this did not negate her enjoyment, "as we ladies are well accustomed to these injustices".
+Times Eliana Dockterman wrote that Gone Girl is both "a sexist portrayal of a crazy woman" and a "feminist manifesto", and that this duality makes it interesting.